grafana/mimir/docs/sources/operating/deploying-the-monitoring-mixin/installing-dashboards-and-alerts.md

 ## Requirements

-- Grafana Mimir dashboards and alerts [require some labels]({{< relref "requirements.md" >}}) to be set by Prometheus or Grafana Agent when scraping your Mimir cluster metrics
+- Grafana Mimir dashboards and alerts [require specific labels]({{< relref "requirements.md" >}}) to be set by Prometheus or Grafana Agent when scraping your Mimir cluster metrics
 - Some dashboards require recording rules that you should install in your Prometheus

 ## Install from package

 Grafana Mimir provides ready to use Grafana dashboards in the `.json` format and Prometheus alerts in the `.yaml` format, that you can directly import into your Grafana installation and Prometheus config.

-The packaged dashboards and alerts have been compiled from the sources using a default configuration and don't allow to customize the [required metrics label names]({{< relref "requirements.md" >}}).
-If you need to customize the config please choose one of the other installation options.
+The packaged dashboards and alerts have been compiled from the sources using a default configuration and don't allow you to customize the [required metrics label names]({{< relref "requirements.md" >}}).
+If you need to customize the required metrics label names please choose one of the other installation options.

 1. Download [dashboards](https://github.com/grafana/mimir/tree/main/operations/mimir-mixin-compiled/dashboards), [recording rules](https://github.com/grafana/mimir/blob/main/operations/mimir-mixin-compiled/rules.yaml) and [alerts](https://github.com/grafana/mimir/blob/main/operations/mimir-mixin-compiled/alerts.yaml) from Grafana Mimir repository
 2. [Import dashboards in Grafana](https://grafana.com/docs/grafana/latest/dashboards/export-import/#import-dashboard)